-The financial statements contain the amounts of HungaroControl and its joint ventures - Entry Point Central Ltd. (EPC Ltd.) and FAB CE Aviation Services Ltd. (FAB CE Ltd.) - using equity method.
+This financial statements include the data of HungaroControl and its joint ventures - Entry Point Central Ltd. (EPC Ltd.) and FAB CE Aviation Services Ltd. (FAB CE Ltd.) - calculated using the equity method.

 EPC Ltd. was founded to provide training for air navigation personnel.
 EPC Ltd. is incorporated in Hungary and keeps its books in Hungarian Forints.
-The Company is jointly controlled with the Swedish Entry Point North AB and owns 51% of the registered capital whereas HungaroControl owns 49%.
+The EPC Ltd. is jointly controlled with the Swedish Entry Point North AB and owns 51% of the registered capital whereas HungaroControl owns 49%.
 The major governing policies are formed based on unanimous decisions of the quota holders.
 An exception is the appointment of the managing director where HungaroControl has priority quota.
 Based on this arrangement EPC Ltd. is considered to be a joint venture and presented in the financial statement using equity method.
 The table below shows the details of EPC Ltd.: